nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view tasks on a specific date
-2. DoMePlease shows the tasks on the given date and month
+2. sTask shows the tasks on the given date and month
 3. Use case ends

 **Extensions**

 &nbsp;&nbsp;&nbsp;&nbsp;1a.
 The given date has no month
-> 1a1.
-DoMePlease shows the tasks on the given date on the current month
+> 1a1. sTask shows the tasks on the given date on the current month

 #### Use case: Help

 **MSS**

 1. User requests to see UserGuide
-2. DoMePlease shows a web view of the UserGuide
+2. sTask shows a web view of the UserGuide
 3. Use case ends

 **Extensions**